-This page includes a database file along with videos that allows you to create analyses of historic commodity prices as well as commodity futures prices.
-Databases on commodity prices use information from the world bank and from the Chicago Mercantile Exchange (CME).
+This webpage describes a database file along with videos that allows you to download and create analyses of historic commodity prices as well as commodity futures prices.
+You can automatically download data and then evaluate some prices.
+Databases on commodity prices use information from the world bank “pink data” and from the Chicago Mercantile Exchange (CME).
 The database file from the world bank is structured so that you can compare time series and analyze commodity price trends.
 The database file with futures prices allows you to evaluate futures prices for various different commodities including oil, natural gas, coal and electricity.
 I have also included VBA code to create the commodity databases where you can read the data and upload it.
 As with all of the databases, they are structured so that you can delete the old data and then upload new data.
 If you upload the data and then it does not work, please send me an e-mail at email@example.com.

 Commodity prices can be very volatile, have mean reversion and be correlated with one another.
 The first step for analysis of assumptions related to commodity prices should therefore be gathering historic data.
 Sources for acquiring data include the world bank and futures markets.
 The world bank website includes a lot of monthly data on many commodity prices (except, unfortunately, diesel prices, petrochemical prices, petrol prices, steel prices and other prices that are from refined products).
 Local electricity commodity prices are also not in the database and are included in the energy analysis part of the website.
 The website for the world bank for the historic monthly data is below: